TinkerMill/tinkerAccess/tinker_access_client/README.md

 - __--display-serlcd=[display_serlcd]__: Send commands for the SparkFun LCD-14072 SerLCD display if true, otherwise send commands for the original backpack style display [default:'False']

 - __--allow-user-override=[allow_user_override]__: Allows a new user to login and takeover the current user login session [default:'False']

+## Tuning the current detection threshold:

+Newer PCBs have a programmable current detection threshold.
+Details on how to tune this can be found [here](tuning/README.md).